 This PDF contains all the information you need to host your own screening.
 Please download and read this before you begin.
 It’s also a handy reference guide to help you along with the event:

 We hope you’ve watched it already, but if you haven’t, the film can be downloaded here for a small fee:

 Note: We understand what it’s like to not have the financial means to pay for something.
 If you truly can’t afford the download fee, or do not have the means to pay digitally, please contact us and we’ll be happy to help you find an alternative way to see the film.

 Some useful materials are offered under a free creative commons license (CC BY-SA 4.0) to help you promote the screening.
 Please feel free to download, edit, and reproduce these images:

 In-lieu of demanding an up front screening fee from you (as most documentary films do), we trust that you will donate a percentage of your screening event’s proceeds to Final Straw.
 Many community groups happily donate 100% of the proceeds from their screening events to ensure that Final Straw can continue our pioneering social and ecological advocacy work, but we trust you to make this decision based on your own situation.

-If you do not collect donations from your participants, or if you end up not having any proceeds left after covering your own costs, we won’t hold it against you, won’t hunt you down, and we won’t sue you.
-Just let us know how it all went any way, we’d love to hear about all of the screenings that happen!
+If you do not collect donations from your participants, or if you end up not having any proceeds left after covering your own costs, we won’t hold it against you, won’t hunt you down, and we certainly won’t sue you.
+Just let us know how it all went, we’d love to hear about all of the screenings that happen!